 I was wondering today about how good we are at reading the signs.
 I am not talking about traffic signs, or signs at a supermarket, but rather the "signs of the times".
-How good are we are seeing things begin to develop, and being able to deduce the inevitable outcome?
+How good are we seeing things begin to develop and being able to deduce the inevitable outcome?
 And I am not talking about apocalyptic signs today.
 For I ran across a list of some signs that should you see them, you know you are in for a very bad day.
 Some examples of these signs are as follows.

-You receive a phone call from the producers of the Jerry Springer Show, asking if you would like to appear on the show with your spouse.
+You receive a phone call from the producers of the Dr. Phil Show, asking if you would like to appear on the show with your spouse.
 That's a bad sign.
-Another surefire bad sign is you show up to work, and the television crew from W5 is camped out in the lobby.
+Another, surefire bad sign, is you show up to work, and the television crew from CBC news is camping out in the lobby.
 Another bad sign is you turn on your television, and they are showing the quickest ways to evacuate the city.
+This is for Wendy Freeman.
 You know it's going to be a bad day when your twin sister forgets your birthday.
-Right Wendy?